Bouygues gets boost from Alstom deal to fight telecoms battle

-Bouygues had long seen its 29 percent stake in Alstom, worth some 1.7 billion euros (£1.36 billion) at current market prices, as peripheral to its strategy.
-It supported the sale of Alstom's energy business to General Electric since the U.S. company made its bid in April.
+Bouygues had long seen its 29 percent stake in Alstom, worth some 1.7 billion euros ($2.31 billion) at current market prices, as peripheral to its strategy.
+It supported the sale of Alstom's energy business to General Electric (GE.N) since the U.S. company made its bid in April.

-But Bouygues' position was complicated after the French government initially began pushing a rival bid from Germany's Siemens and Mitsubishi Heavy Industries.
+But Bouygues' position was complicated after the French government initially began pushing a rival bid from Germany's Siemens (SIEM.NS) and Mitsubishi Heavy Industries (7011.T).

 On Sunday, Alstom's board backed the proposed tie-up with GE and France secured an option to buy 20 percent of Alstom from Bouygues after overcoming a disagreement over price.